tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 The script requires the ```.dat``` file produced by TRF.

-Here, we use the example file below from a nanopore flongle run
+Here, we use the example file indicated further above
 ```
 NA_all.fasta.2.5.7.80.10.50.2000.dat
 ```